How Governance Compiles

 Decision (human, 150 lines):

-"Build edikt as a lean context engine targeting Claude Code exclusively.
+"Build edikt as a lean context engine for coding harnesses, starting

 The ## Rules section is the source.
 Guidelines already use MUST/NEVER language.
 Compile lifts each bullet into a directive.
 Soft language ("should", "prefer") is rejected with a warning.